DataLayerHost/email-txms-observer/README.md

-# E-mail TXMS Observer
+# TxMS E-mail Observer

-Receive TXMS as emails.
+Use our e-mail listener service to send Core Blockchain transactions.

-E-mail: `stream@datalayer.host`
+E-mail address: `stream@datalayer.host`

-## Composing message
+## Message Composition

-- Subject is the network name.
+- The subject line should reflect the network name.
+Here are your options:
-  - `mainnet` Core Mainnet
-  - `main` Core Mainnet
-  - `1` Core Mainnet
-  - `testnet` Core Devin
-  - `test` Core Devin
-  - `devin` Core Devin
+  - For Core Mainnet: `mainnet`, `main`, or `1`
-  - `3` Core Devin
+  - For Core Devin: `testnet`, `test`, `devin`, or `3`
-- Body is the TXMS transaction.
+- The body of the email should contain the TxMS transaction.
-  - Each line is new message
+  - Each new transaction should start on a new line
-  - Don't use extra text or signature
+  - Refrain from including extra text or signatures
-  - Raw text is used, no html
+  - Only raw text is acceptable, not HTML

-## Code
+## Technical Details

-Currently [Blockbook](https://github.com/cryptohub-digital/blockbook) streamer is supported.
+At present, the [Blockbook](https://github.com/trezor/blockbook) streamer is supported.

-You should set URL of streamer for `mainnet` and `testnet` directly in the code.
+You need to specify the streamer URLs for `mainnet` and `testnet` directly in the code.

-You can enable debug information with set `debug` to true.
+By setting `debug` to true, you can enable debug information.

-## Providers
+## Service Providers

-Tested providers:
+Tested service providers include:
 - [pipedream.com](https://pipedream.com)

-## Epigram
+## Motto

 > 「Cryptoni Confidimus」

 ## License

-Licensed under the [CORE](LICENSE) License.
+This service is licensed under the [CORE](LICENSE) License.